JaspreetS98/JaspreetS98/README.md

 📝 Interests and Personal objectives

 Devote at least one hour per day to activities that give me mental and physical fortitude.
+Prioritizing travel as an enriching self-discovery opportunity, exploring diverse cultures and experiences whenever I have free time.
 Being passionate about embracing new technologies and features, demonstrating curiosity and adaptability in the ever-evolving tech landscape.
-Prioritizing travel as an enriching self-discovery opportunity, exploring diverse cultures and experiences whenever I have free time."
 Aspiring to work in the fields of data, cloud and Machine Learning while attending related conferences, workshops, or seminars.

-🌍 Feel free to connect with me on LinkedIn and GitHub and I look forward to sharing insights, learning together, and making a lasting impact!
+🌍 Feel free to connect with me on LinkedIn and GitHub.
+I look forward to sharing insights, learning together, and making a lasting impact!

 All the best,
 Jaspreet